-Glad to have you here, lets review what happened with WebRTC in 2021 and how is that affecting our event today and the future for all of us.
+Glad to have you here, we will review what happened with WebRTC in 2022 and how is that affecting our event today and the future for all of us.

-Google will provide insights on what they have been working on and a roadmap update.
+Google will provide insights on what they have been working on and will share their annual roadmap update.

 Compositing in the cloud with native pipelines